-Proposed Work - The MPO staff, in conjunction with the Alabama Department of Transportation (ALDOT) and the MPO Policy Board and Committees will develop a FY 2020 - 2023 TIP, as well as maintain and update the current FY 2016 - 2019 TIP.
+Proposed Work - The MPO staff, in conjunction with the Alabama Department of Transportation (ALDOT) and the MPO Policy Board and Committees will maintain and update the FY 2020 - 2023 TIP.
 The MPO Portal software will be used in the development, maintenance and updates to the current and future TIP.
 The MPO staff will include goals, objectives, performance measures and targets required by the FAST Act.
-The MPO staff will prepare and present Livability Indicator data as required on page 4.
+The MPO staff will prepare and present Livability Indicator data as required on pages 3 and 4.
 This data will be displayed in the TIP as numbers or percentages in charts, tables, or maps.

-Product(s) - Annual Listing of Obligated Projects, Amendments to the current TIP as needed, Inclusion of goals, objectives, performance measures, and targets into the TIP.
+Product(s) - Annual Authorized Project Listing, Amendments to the current TIP as needed, Inclusion of goals, objectives, performance measures, and targets into the TIP.
 Hold public meetings and make presentations relating to the TIP and STIP as needed.